DestinyOne/Femto-Research/README.md

 A target generated in MD is preheated to a wanted temperature and then relaxes to equilibrium.
 The output file for further use is a LAMMPS restart file for further simulation.
 The default output from the sample input code is `restart.equil`.
 Example: `mpiexec -np 60 PATH/TO/YOUR/lmp_mpi -in Au_TTM_pre.in` with all necessary parameter files in the same folder.

 ## `Common Runs`
 The LAMMPS input file requires a restart file which would be generated from the Preheating LAMMPS codes.
-The restart file by default should be renamed from `restart.equil` to `TTM_restart.0`.
+The restart file by default should be renamed from `TTM_pre_restart.*` to `TTM_restart.0`.
 Example: `mpiexec -np 60 PATH/TO/YOUR/lmp_mpi -in Au_TTM_restart.in` with all necessary parameter files in the same folder.

 ## `Au Parameters`
 Example parameters for Au.
 They are required for common runs.
 The units are based on the metal-style of LAMMPS.